 What to look for in a dash cam

-- 12-volt power: I was certain that all the dash cam companies would switch to OBD-style power connections this year, but Garmin and most others seem to be sticking with the auxiliary 12-volt power socket (also known as the cigarette lighter).
-But that power disappears when you turn your car off.
-Outliers like the Owl and PureCam use OBD-II connector for constant 12-volt power, and OBD II to USB power cables are now available separately as an alternative to hardwiring kits that draw constant 12-volt power from the wiring harness).
+- 12-volt power: I was certain that all the dash cam companies would switch to OBD-style power connections this year, but Garmin and most others seem to be sticking with the auxiliary 12-volt power socket (also known as the cigarette lighter) and USB cables.
+But that power disappears when you turn off the car.
+Outliers like the Owl and PureCam use the OBD-II connector for constant 12-volt power, and OBD-II-to-USB power cables are now available separately (as an alternative to hardwiring kits that draw constant 12-volt power from the wiring harness).
 I recommend one with a USB Type A port, which will accommodate any dash cam.
 Most of those with captive cables I’ve seen are mini-USB.

 - Battery (or super-capacitor) power: A battery that will keep the camera recording after an accident is important if you want to be sure you record an entire incident when 12-volt power is lost.
 If run time is sufficient, it also allows you to record for a while with the car turned off.
 Super-capacitors, while offering improvements in the number of times you can recharge them and a wider operating temperature range, don’t record for very long should 12-volt power be disrupted in a crash, and sometimes not at all.

 - Incident recording triggered by impact (G) sensors, or when in parking mode (see below), by motion detection.

 - Self-powered recording when power fails so that you can be sure to capture all of an incident.
-This requires a battery or large supercapacitor.
+This requires a battery or large super-capacitor (See above).
 The camera should have a setting that allows you to set how long the camera runs off 12-volt before shutting down.

 - A decently wide field of view: You’ll see cameras with as little as 90 degrees’ field of view, but you’ll catch more of what’s around you if you go for 120 to 140 degrees.
 Some cameras offer 160 to 180 degree lenses.
 Note that the wider the field of view, the more fish-eye distortion there is, and more processing is involved to compensate.